-Above everything else we all want our children to be happy.
-And a big part of this is being able to have a positive attitude and to focus more on the good stuff than the bad.
+Above everything else, we all want our children to be happy.
+And a big part of this is having a positive attitude and focusing more on the good stuff than the bad.

-Research is proving that having a sunnier outlook about life as a child can pave the way to becoming a happier adult.
+Research has shown that having a sunnier outlook about life as a child can pave the way to becoming a happier adult.
 And that’s something every parent wants for their kids.

 There are plenty of ways to encourage your child to look on the bright side and develop a positive attitude that can set them on the right path.

 The 9 Best Resources for Raising Positive Kids

 Teach them how to deal with their emotions

 Nobody can be happy and upbeat all the time and there will always be days when your child wobbles or feels sad or down.
 Show them that it is OK to feel whatever they are feeling.

 Acknowledge their feelings

 Be there with them when they are cross or sad or frustrated or anxious.
 Acknowledge and normalise it by saying something as simple as ‘I understand you’re feeling really cross right now’.
 And let them know this feeling will pass.

 With very little kids you can even teach them to imagine their big feelings as a big black cloud.
 Then as they calm down they can imagine it drifting away.